sumaho-live/TurboCat/README.md

 - `TurboCat: Clean` – removes the active webapp deployment and its cached work/temp artifacts.
 - `TurboCat: Reload` – reloads the active context or restarts when necessary.

 The status-bar toolbar hides actions that are not relevant to the current server state.
 When Tomcat is stopped you only see start/debug/deploy.
 Once the server is running the toolbar collapses to stop/reload/clean plus the smart deploy toggle.
-The toggle uses icon colour instead of text to reflect its state.
+The Smart Deploy button now shows `Smart Deploy` or `Smart Deploy (Off)` so you can see the mode at a glance.

 ## Configuration Snapshot
 All settings live under the `turbocat.*` namespace.
 Key options: